Emmyme/github-cheer/README.md

 # GitHub Cheer

 A fun and motivating tool that tracks your GitHub activity and provides encouraging messages based on your commit activity.
-Perfect for developers who want a little boost of motivation after pushing their code!
+For developers who want some extra positivity!

 ## Features